Certification Standards for Audiology

 - Be sure to review all of the paperwork you will be submitting to make sure that you have completed it correctly, that the application bears your signature on page 3, and that the "Verification by Program Director" page has been completed and signed by the director of your graduate program.

 - Before you send in your application, make a copy for your records.
 While it is a rare occurrence, there are times when materials are lost in the mail and applicants must submit a copy of the original forms in order to effect the application process.
 Additionally, the National Office does not retain paper copies of the forms you submit and copies are not available once certification has been granted.

 - Please be sure that you have enclosed the appropriate payment either through check or credit card.
 ASHA accepts Discover, MasterCard, and Visa.
 Applications received without the appropriate payment will be returned to the applicant.

 Once I send in my application, how long will it take to learn whether or not I have been certified?

-It will take about 4–6 weeks from receipt of your complete application for it to be processed.
+It will usually take 4–6 weeks from receipt of your application for it to be processed, but may take as long as 6–8 weeks during very busy periods.
 Your attention and care in submitting the application and all required materials will make the process easier.
 You can check on the status of your application by e-mailing Certification Administration at firstname.lastname@example.org.